bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 The VSCode install that required a remote host and emulating firefox so the download would go in the right place was harder then the assignment. : )

+Tuesday 04/09
+the app now connects to the twitter api and can collect tweets from a given user.
+Webpage reformatted, and can reset db from it.

+What went well: fewer mistakes

+What was particularly interesting or suprising about today?
+The range of options twitter gives you for operating on its api.
+There's endless ways to expand on this app, especially considering how easily it could be mixed with another api, Basilica.

+What was the most challenging part of the work today? command line stuff that will take a while to run, hard to parse through long api related prints such as the list of ids or the directory.